fragileduck/Wardrive2csv/README.md

+Wardriving Data Converter

 This Python script simplifies the process of converting text files produced by a wardriving rig into CSV format.
-The data collected during wardriving often comes in text format, which may not be optimal for further analysis.
-This script aims to streamline the process of converting this data into a more structured CSV format, which is easier to work with and analyze using various data analysis tools.
+Wardriving data, often collected in text format, can be challenging to analyze directly.
+This script streamlines the conversion process, making the data more structured and easier to work with using various data analysis tools.
+Features

     Converts wardriving data from text files into CSV format.

-Parses relevant information such as network name (SSID), BSSID (MAC address), encryption type, GPS coordinates( lat and long), and such.
+    Parses and extracts relevant information such as:
+        Network Name (SSID)
+        BSSID (MAC address)
+        Encryption Type
+        GPS Coordinates (Latitude and Longitude)
+        Additional relevant data points